slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Exercise: burn extra calories to diminish the need of control.
 If you are feeling stressed out.. breathe.
 Body language affects your psychology, your mood, and even your hormonal balance.
 - Diet is also relevant: debug your body as much as you can.

-> *'The food you eat can either be the safest and most powerful form of medicine or the slowest form of poison.' -- Ann Wigmore*
+> *"The food you eat can either be the safest and most powerful form of medicine or the slowest form of poison."
+-- Ann Wigmore*

-> *'If you want to lift yourself up, lift up someone else.' -- Booker T. Washington*
+> *"If you want to lift yourself up, lift up someone else."
+-- Booker T. Washington*

-> *'No medicine cures what happiness cannot.' -- Gabriel Garcí­a Márquez*
+> *"No medicine cures what happiness cannot."
+-- Gabriel Garcí­a Márquez*

-> *'Pain is inevitable.
-Suffering is optional.' -- Haruki Murakami*
+> *"Pain is inevitable.
+Suffering is optional."
+-- Haruki Murakami*